opensearch-project/project-website/_posts/2022-09-27-opensearch-supported-by-tracetest.md

 The Tracetest team is working diligently to make installation as seamless as possible.
 Currently, you can use CLI to install the server to run on either Docker Compose or Kubernetes.
 Visit the [installation guide](https://tracetest.io/download) to install both the CLI and server.

 Before proceeding, make sure you have an OpenSearch instance running and have a Data Prepper instance pointing to it.
 Data Prepper is an OpenSearch component capable of converting OpenTelemetry format into JSON that can be indexed by OpenSearch.
-Tracetest has an [example application](https://github.com/kubeshop/tracetest/tree/main/examples/tracetest-opensearch) where you can see how the Data Prepper is configured.
+Tracetest has an [example application](https://github.com/kubeshop/tracetest/tree/main/examples/tracetest-opensearch).
+See how Data Prepper is configured.

-For simplicity sake in this article, you will learn how to setup Tracetest using Docker Compose.
+For simplicity's sake in this article, you will learn how to setup Tracetest using Docker Compose.
 Execute the following steps to configure your Tracetest instance to connect to your OpenSearch instance:

 1. Run **tracetest version** to verify your CLI version.
     1. Check if your CLI version is greater or equal to **0.7.2**.